If you’ve just received a bank deposit with the description “Canada Fed,” then you might be interested in knowing what it means.

 - Goods and Services Tax (GST)/Harmonized Sales Tax (HST).

 - Canada Workers Benefit (CWB)

-How much Canada Fed deposit you receive depends on your eligibility on the above credits.
+Therefore, how much Canada Fed deposit you will receive depends on your eligibility for the above credits.

-The main objective of this Canada Fed deposit is to improve the purchasing power of low-medium-income Canadians through tax rebates or credits.
+That said, the main objective of this deposit is to improve the purchasing power of low to medium-income Canadian earners through tax rebates or credits.

 Consequently, eligible persons are not taxed upon receiving this deposit, with the exception of the Canada Workers Benefit (CWB) deposit.

-This is the major thing pro about the Canada Fed deposit.
-Unlike other government deposits, you have the flexibility to spend this payment without worrying about taxes.
+This is the major thing I like about the Canada Fed deposit.
+Unlike other government deposits, you have the flexibility to spend this deposit without worrying about taxes.

 Canada Fed Deposit: Three-in-One Benefits Explained

 The Canada Fed deposit consists of three-in-one benefits from the federal government, which the Canada Revenue Agency administers.